-The origins of TCM stem from the Daoist philosophy which involves the concept of Yin and Yang and the interaction between a person and their environment.
+The origins of CM stem from the Daoist philosophy which involves the concept of Yin and Yang.
+Traditionally Daoism involved the theory of people interacting within their environment.

 Yin and Yang

 Most of us are familiar with the Yin and Yang symbol.
 Yin and Yang represent the concept of balance and duality.
 Yin is indicated by white and yang is black.
 You will notice the nature of Yin and Yang being where one is in abundance the other is less, each side always containing a small portion of the other.
 A classic example of this is day and night.
 As the sun rises in the morning the night slowly turns into day.
 As the day gathers its momentum and is at its fullest, it is always moving towards sun set where night will encroach on the day and the cycle will continue.